Alternative Hiring Solutions in the Age of a Talent Shortage

 By: Matt Wideman, Product Manager, Talent Technologies & Background Verification

 “Where are all of the qualified candidates?
 Why does it take so long to fill my open roles?”
 If you’re responsible for hiring, you’re no stranger to these challenges.
-As unemployment continues to hover at record lows, staffing has become more frustrating than ever.
-A strong economy is great for organizational growth, but growth demands new talent.
-Now is a great time for employers to explore alternative hiring solutions.
+As employers grow more desperate for workers, staffing has become more frustrating than ever.
+A rebounding economy is great for organizational growth, but how will employers keep up with the demand for talent during a labor shortage?
+Now is the time for businesses to explore alternative hiring solutions.

-It’s only becoming more difficult to compete for talent in an ever-shrinking pool.
+It’s only becoming more difficult to compete for talent.
 So, where do you turn and how can you fill those open roles?

 Here are a few suggestions:

 - Revisit former employees for re-hireWhat candidate could you understand better than a previous employee?
 Reaching out to former employees who left on good terms can expand your pool of qualified candidates.
 At the time, they may have left for an opportunity that simply wasn’t available to them within the organization.
 If you have a position to fill that they’re qualified for, it wouldn’t hurt to reach out.
 At worst, you won’t hear back, or they’ll decline your invitation, but they may also entertain the idea or share the opening with their network.

 - Utilize a temporary workforceCould your open role be filled by a candidate who is looking for a temporary opportunity?
 In many cases, being short staffed means that existing team members must absorb the extra workload of open roles.
 Hiring temp workers to cover in the interim can alleviate some of the extra work that the rest of the team is carrying.
 Additionally, this type of alternative hiring strategy provides you the opportunity to evaluate their long-term potential while allowing the search for permanent candidates to continue.